 - Duplex Printing in computer labs

-- TU Employee Phone Directory is no longer printed, only available online
+- TU Employee Phone Directory only available online

-- Double-sided coping default initiative Collins College of Business and the Student Association
+- Double-sided copying default initiative in Collins College of Business and the Student Association

 - Collins College of Business Academic Advising Office completed conversion from paper files to electronic files

-- Summer 2010 – estimates 80% less paper used.
-Campus initiative with new records retention policy to convert from paper to electronic files as much as possible.
+- By the summer of 2010, we estimate that 80% less paper was used after a campus initiative to convert from paper to electronic files as much as possible.

-- New print quote policy.
-Each student is limited to 1,000 black and white pages or page-sides per semester.
+- Under the new print quote policy, each student is limited to 1,000 black and white pages or page-sides per semester.
 After the 1,000 pages have been reached, students will be required to purchase more pages.
-This is in efforts to reduce the carbon dioxide emissions resulting from printing.
+This is in effort to reduce the carbon dioxide emissions resulting from printing.